buruzaemon/hedonic/README.md

 * model 1: 18.756444
 * model 2: 18.896384

+Predictions using both models were output to file under `data/predictions_model*.csv`

 Plots of the predicted `MEDV` vs. the actual `MEDV` values using both models were created.
 The accuracy of the models is visually interpreted as the distance of a point from the diagonal line y=x.